elastio/bon/website/reference/builder/top-level/derive.md

 The following derives are supported: `Clone`, `Debug`.

 ::: warning
-The format of the `Debug` output of the builder is not stable and it may change between the patch versions of `bon`.
+The format of the `Debug` output of the builder is not stable, and it may change between patch versions of `bon`.
 :::

 **Example:**